 Music is a welcome sound at St. Mary’s Hospital in Camrose.
 Sounds fill the halls every Tuesday with the help of student volunteers from the Canadian Lutheran Bible Institute (CLBI).
-Now these volunteers are collaborating with patients once a month to sing hymns in the hospital chapel as part of a music therapy program.
+Now these volunteers are collaborating with patients once a month to sing hymns in the hospital chapel as part of a music care program.

 Anna Radchenko, volunteer and foundation co-ordinator at St. Mary’s, started Music Care in October after attending a certificate course on this topic in the fall of 2016.
 Following the course, the hospital partnered with CLBI so students would sing in the halls weekly.
 After a summer off, students returned for a second year and have added the activity in the chapel to their visiting rotation.